p-ml/fantasy_funball/README.md

 ## Todo
 - Logic to check results, update funballer points, determine standings
-- Job scheduler to update on set dates (end of each gameweek?)
+- Job scheduler to update on set dates (end of each gameweek?) - Can be done with Heroku add-on
 - Bulk out tests (both unit and functional)
-- Pull down players, lineups etc.
+- Pull down lineups etc - Can be done with FPL API?